EpicOrange/riichi_advanced/documentation/documentation.md

 - `"flower"`: Matches a flower tile (hardcoded).
 - `"joker"`: Matches a joker tile (hardcoded).
 - `"1"` to `"9"`: Matches that number tile (hardcoded).
-- `"not_kuikae"`: Matches a tile that is not kuikae to the last call.
+- `"kuikae"`: Matches a tile that is kuikae to the last call.
 Only used in `play_restrictions`.

 # Scoring methods